DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "uses this to build a picture of a candidate’s background" }],
     what: ["Appears in provider-facing interface and retrievable via API"],
-    accuracy: ["We don’t directly, but a reference from an employer may collaborate some of this information"] }
+    accuracy: ["We don’t directly, but a reference from an employer may collaborate some of this information"],
+    notes: ["The guidance around this question doesn’t account for being self-employed."]
+  }
 }) }}